ctrf-io/playwright-ctrf-json-reporter/README.md

 npm install --save-dev playwright-ctrf-json-reporter
 ```

-To configure the reporter, add it to your playwright.config.ts/js file.
+Add the reporter to your playwright.config.ts file:

 ```javascript
   reporter: [